 - As a beneficiary, on the other hand, the third party can gain power and influence through its ability to choose which of the two conflicting parties to support or align with.

 So, it is important to be mindful of the possibility that any "third party" may have its own interests and conflicts with one of the other parties, leading to further complications and potential conflicts.
-Furthermore, bare in mind that these roles are not mutually exclusive.
+Furthermore, bear in mind that these roles are not mutually exclusive.

 For example, a manager or a confidant can play multiple roles, depending on the situation: A manager can facilitate communication, help the parties to understand each other's perspectives, and work to find a compromise or solution that is acceptable to all parties.
 A confidant can serve as an arbitrator, a mediator, and as a sounding board for employees.